- What is Minimalism?

 Knowing the benefits of using minimal UI design, I am sure you would be keen to get started with the implementation of it in your app design.

-Before asking your hired app development company to follow Minimal Design approach, it will be useful to get a head start by looking into how different apps are leveraging advantages from it.
+Before asking your hired mobile app design and development company to follow the Minimal Design approach, it will be useful to get a head start by looking into how different apps are leveraging advantages from it.

 Popular Apps Using Minimal Design Concept